ucsb-ds/pl-dev-team/lab/jpa03.md

 ## Step 4: Configure your app for localhost as documented in the README.md

-Before we start configuring your app, let's take just a moment to learn what OAuth is
+Before we start configuring your app, let's take just a moment to learn what OAuth is.

 ## About OAuth